 Additionally, recent neuroscience on the nature of human consciousness has shown that thoughts and concepts are embedded into our brains in the same way concrete objects are discerned, such as shape, texture, color, categories, etc. In my first book, I pointed out that thoughts are real because the human body reacts to them with a neurochemical response.
 I was wrong.
 Thoughts are your version of reality and are as real to you as the chair you are sitting in.
 We are all deeply and completely programmed by our past experiences.

 I recently had a patient who was convinced that somehow the orthopedic surgeon had done a poor job on his rotator cuff surgery five years earlier.
 Although he was in my office to look at his neck, he continued to rant about how he had been irreversibly damaged by this surgeon.
 I don’t know how well the surgery went compared to how well he had done his rehab after the shoulder surgery.
 He was so focused on the story and the sensations around his shoulder that I could not even touch his skin around the shoulder girdle.
 Regardless of the reason for his condition, his daily quality of life was additionally compromised by these repetitive, ruminating thoughts.

 Often patients with chronic pain see a psychologist for help in dealing with negative thoughts/suffering.
 This is a generally a good idea — I am a strong proponent of psychological support for almost any situation.
 However, it must be used in the correct context.
 In my experience, if your sessions are used only to talk about your problems, you are merely firing up negative neurological circuits and making them more complex.
 It can be a form of “sophisticated suffering.”
-For psychological interventions to work, you also need a “reprogramming” component, which I will discuss at length.
+For psychological interventions to work, you also need a “reprogramming” component.
 Not sharing your pain